Neil Goldman and Garrett Donovan

 Neil Goldman and Garrett Donovan are a television writing team who have worked on television comedies Family Guy, Scrubs, and Community.
 Another project was the television pilot Nobody's Watching, which they created and wrote with Scrubs creator Bill Lawrence.
-He is also co-writing Superior Donuts from 2017 to 2018.
+They also developed the short-lived Superior Donuts, based on the Tracy Letts play of the same name.

-The character on Family Guy named Neil Goldman is named after Goldman, though the real-life Neil Goldman has not written any episodes featuring his fictitious counterpart.
+The character on Family Guy named Neil Goldman is named after Goldman, although the real-life Goldman has not written any episodes featuring his fictitious counterpart.

 Credits

 Family Guy

 They have written Family Guy episodes "Mind Over Murder", "Da Boom", "Running Mates" and "E. Peterbus Unum".

 Eventually Goldman and Donovan became story editors for the show, and later became executive story editors.

 The character Neil Goldman is named after Goldman.

 Scrubs

 For Scrubs, the two have collaborated on "My Two Dads", "My Balancing Act", "My Hero", "My Sex Buddy", "My Interpretation", "My Screw Up", "My Cake", "My Way Home", "My Urologist", "My Best Friend's Baby's Baby and My Baby's Baby", "My Point of No Return", "My Own Worst Enemy", and "My Chief Concern".
 In the episode "My Boss' Free Haircut", the character of Nell Goldman is named after Goldman, and in "My ABC's", J.D. is initially going to choose two interns named Neil and Garrett to mentor.

 Goldman and Donovan acted as executive producers on the show, but left after the eighth season.